ctechfilmuniversity/zalf-ar-documentation/building.md

 ![step2](assets/img/buildstep-2.png)

-6. Sign in to your icloud account
+6. Sign in to your icloud account or create one if needed

 ![step2.1](assets/img/buildstep-2.1.png)